software-challenge/player_python/README.md

 ## Preparing Your Player for the Competition

+> Please note that the competition system runs on a Linux system with an `x86_64` architecture.
+> To use your client on the competition system, you will need to download the socha package
+> built for the `manylinux2014_x86_64` platform and the Python version `310`.

 To ensure that your player is usable for the competition system, you need to download all the dependencies that your client uses because the system will run on a docker container without access to the internet and sudo permission.